RJ-Rolander/azure-sentinel-soc-lab/README.md

 ## Troubleshooting journal

 Building this lab surfaced several non-obvious issues, from a corrupted detection query that failed silently, to domain controller clock drift breaking Azure authentication.
-A full writeup is in [`docs/troubleshooting-journal.md`](docs/troubleshooting-journal.md).